 All the major U.S. and other foreign express delivery courier companies, such as FedEx, UPS, and DHL operate in Serbia, along with Serbian Post’s own express mail service (EMS).
 In April 2020, one of the largest logistics and distribution companies in Serbia, Delta DTS, signed a representation contract with C.H.
 Robinson, one of the largest U.S. logistics companies operating around the world.
 Most of them also provide customs-clearance services.

 All shipments are subject to security screening, regardless of destination.
 Shipments will be x-rayed and their contents inspected to ensure that they are safe for transit.
-All parcels shipped to and from territories outside of the European Union are subject to customs clearance.
+All parcels shipped to and from territories outside of the EU are subject to customs clearance.
 This also applies to special and overseas territories linked to EU member states (e.g. Channel Islands, Canary Islands, Falkland Islands, etc.).
 Certain commodities are considered as “Non-Document” and need to be accompanied by an invoice and, in some cases, additional customs documentation.
 Other commodities are considered simply as a “Document” and only require an express delivery courier company Waybill to be completed.
-More details may be reviewed at the Customs Administration.

 American firms interested in doing business in Serbia are advised to perform due diligence before concluding any kind of business deal.
 Legal audits generally are consistent with international standards, using information gathered from public books, the register of fixed assets, the court register, the statistical register, as well as from the firm itself, chambers, and other sources.
 The U.S. Commercial Service in Belgrade can counsel U.S. companies on potential partners and provide background information on companies and individuals via the International Company Profile (ICP) service.
 An ICP provides information about a local company or entity, its financial standing, reputation in the business community, and includes a site visit to the local company and a confidential interview with the company management.
 For more detailed information, please contact firstname.lastname@example.org.